kvs-coder/HealthKitReporter/README.md

 ### Reading Data
 Create a <i>HealthKitReporter</i> instance.

-Authorize deisred types to read, like step count.
+Authorize desired types to read, like step count.

 If authorization was successfull (the authorization window was shown) call sample query with type step count to create a **Query** object.